Here are 19 mistakes we’ve seen over the years, to help you steer clear of making them yourself:

 When you are taking out a loan, remember that there will be some degree of change within your business over the term of the loan.

-You may want to purchase a new piece of machinery to generate higher profits, but keep in mind the cost of training staff or working longer hours in order to operationalise it.
+You may want to purchase a new piece of machinery to generate higher profits, but keep in mind the cost of training staff or working long hours in order to operationalise it.
 Your business may be impacted by seasonal changes, so map out your strategy for meeting your repayments regardless of the month.

 18. Apply for grants and subsidies